What is a Locum Tenens Physician?

-The salary for a locum tenens physician can vary depending on factors such as specialty, location, and experience.
+The salary for a locum tenens physician can vary depending on specialty, location, and experience.
 According to the Bureau of Labor Statistics, on average, locum tenens physicians can earn anywhere from $100 to $200 per hour, or even more in some cases.
-This can translate to an annual salary ranging from $200,000 to $500,000 or more, depending on how many hours they work and their hourly rate.
+It can translate to an annual salary ranging from $200,000 to $500,000 or more, depending on how many hours they work and their hourly rate.

 Additionally, locum tenens physicians may receive other benefits such as housing, travel expenses, and malpractice insurance coverage, which can further increase their overall compensation package.
 Overall, being a locum tenens physician can provide financial and professional benefits, as it allows flexibility in scheduling and exposure to various healthcare settings.

 When a locum tenens physician provides medical services, the billing process can differ slightly from a regular physician.

 Generally, the locum tenens agency will bill the insurance company or Medicare/Medicaid for the services rendered, and the payment will go to the agency.